cms-dev/cms/docs/Configuring a contest.rst

 Configuring a contest
 *********************

 In the following text "user" and "contestant" are used interchangeably.
+A "participation" is an instance of a user participating in a specific constest.

 Configuration parameters will be referred to using their internal name, but it should always be easy to infer what fields control them in the AWS interface by using their label.